Francis Xavier Pierz: Later life

-Last years and death

-In 1871, Father Pierz reluctantly accepted the limitations of age and retired to the predominantly German parish of Rich Prairie, Morrison County.
+In 1871, following a battle with pneumonia from which he never entirely recovered, Father Pierz reluctantly accepted the limitations of age and retired to the predominantly German-speaking parish of Rich Prairie, Morrison County.
 It was renamed Pierz in his honor.

+According to Fr.
+Robert J. Voigt, "In Father Pierz's time, the Masses in this church were usually Low Masses at which the congregation sang German songs accompanied by Mr Anthony Rauch on the violin.
+Most of the time it was the Mass of the Blessed Virgin, for Father Pierz had permission to say that Mass daily on account of his poor eyesight."

 His health, however, continued to decline.
 In a letter written on January 20, 1872, Father Pierz declared, "During the past year, my eyesight has failed me so that I am unable to read newspapers anymore.
 In the eighty-seventh year of my life my health is perceptively declining.
 Two years ago, I was still able to take care of twelve missions, Indian, German, English-speaking.
 This year my Right Rev. Bishop urged me to retire and live with him or at least take charge of some small German mission.
 Two attacks of apoplexy endangered my life; but my homeopathic medicines soon restored my health.
 At the present I hear a continued buzzing sound in my ears, reminding me strongly that the time has come to prepare for my last mission journey."

 On September 6, 1873, Father Pierz sailed for Slovenia to live out his last years.
-After spending the winter at the Franciscan monastery in his native Kamnik, he moved to Ljubljana, where he lived for several years as a permanent guest in the Archdiocesan Chancery.
+After spending the winter at the Franciscan monastery in his native Kamnik, he moved to Ljubljana, where he lived for several years as a permanent guest in the Diocesan Chancery.
 The Austro-Hungarian Crown awarded him a full pension.

 According to Fr.
 John Seliskar, who knew Fr.
 Pierz in his last years, "The past for him was a blank; he had no realization of his surroundings.
 He would frequently hail a cab and request the driver to take him to Wabasha, or some Indian mission he attended in America.
 A few minutes' drive would satisfy him, for he no longer remembered the order he had given the coachman.
 He left his memory and his mind among the red men.
 The writer of these lines remembers the aged missionary, bowed down with the weight of years, with a faraway look in his eyes, walking the streets of Laibach, but his spirit apparently wandering in the American forests."